-Several return-related incidents occurred during the reporting period, including repeated attacks on a Bosniak café owner in the center of Bratunac in December 2022 and, on 23 March, a case of the brutal beating and robbing of an elderly Bosniak couple near Višegrad.
-Though not high in number and perhaps not always motivated by inter-ethnic hatred, these cases impact these vulnerable minority communities, particularly the Bosniak community in the Republika Srpska.
+Several return-related incidents occurred during the reporting period, including repeated attacks on a Bosniak café owner in the centre of Bratunac in December 2022 and, on 23 March, a case of brutal beating and robbing of an elderly Bosniak couple near Višegrad.
+Although not high in number and perhaps not always motivated by inter-ethnic hatred, these cases impact these vulnerable minority communities, in particular the Bosniak community in the Republika Srpska.

 Instances of glorification of war criminals add to a sense of insecurity and open the way to further confrontation.
-A memorial plaque in honor of convicted war criminal General Ratko Mladić in the Vraca part of Sarajevo was again smashed in January 2023.
-A mural in Foča, dedicated to the controversial WW2 Serb General Draža Mihajlović, involved in atrocities against Bosniaks, was painted over in November 2022.
-In March 2023, a Serb nationalist group named Eastern Alternative put up a banner on Ratko Mladić’s birthday in the center of Bratunac, which was removed after the local authorities' commendable and swift reaction.
-On the other hand, a memorial house in Višegrad commemorating the victims of a live torching from 1992 was damaged by unknown perpetrators in March.
+A memorial plaque in honour of the convicted war criminal, General Ratko Mladić, in the Vraca part of Sarajevo was again smashed in January 2023.
+A mural in Foča, dedicated to the controversial Second World War Serb General, Draža Mihajlović, involved in atrocities against Bosniaks, was painted over in November 2022.
+In March 2023, a Serb nationalist group named Eastern Alternative put up a banner on Ratko Mladić’s birthday in the centre of Bratunac, which was removed after the local authorities’ commendable and swift reaction.
+However, a memorial house in Višegrad commemorating the victims of a live torching from 1992 was damaged by unknown perpetrators in March.

-Several other incidents caused concerns about inter-ethnic tensions: Reported vandalism or desecration of religious buildings and memorial sites, such as the damage at a Mostar Orthodox church (December 2022) or the emergence of a video of a youth urinating at the wall of one of the mosques in the town of Bijeljina (January 2023), as well as desecration of a World War 2 memorial near Bihać (March 2023) and, most recently, the attempted burglary of the Stolac Orthodox church, are often not significant in terms of material damage but are perceived as a symbolic threat to the minority community.
+Several other incidents caused concerns about inter-ethnic tensions: reported vandalism or desecration of religious buildings and memorial sites, such as the damage at a Mostar Orthodox church (December 2022) or the emergence of a video of a youth urinating at the wall of one of the mosques in the town of Bijeljina (January 2023), as well as desecration of a Second World War memorial near Bihać (March 2023) and, most recently, the attempted burglary of the Orthodox church in Stolac, are often not significant in terms of material damage but are perceived as a symbolic threat to the minority community.
 As such, they cause anxiety and insecurity and instigate ethnic hatred.

 The inter-ethnic divide is also being deepened by the marking of disputed holidays, specifically the 9 January as the Day of the Republika Srpska, ruled unconstitutional by the Constitutional Court.
 Every year, this celebration revives painful war memories among the Bosniaks.
-They perceive this celebration mainly as a message that Republika Srpska belongs only to Serbs.
+They perceive this celebration mainly as a message that the Republika Srpska belongs only to Serbs.
 Such exclusive markings hold in themselves the potential to heighten tensions and often serve as a stage for incidents.

-Other inter-ethnic incidents include an assault on parents of Serbian children from Belgrade who participated in a kids’ soccer tournament on 14 January 2023 in Ilidža (Federation).
+Other inter-ethnic incidents include an assault on parents of Serbian children from Belgrade who were participating in a children’s soccer tournament on 14 January 2023 in Ilidža (Federation).
 The incident was widely covered in the media and triggered a series of strong statements.
-The atmosphere got additionally heated when a video of the Imam of Prijedor (Republika Srpska) appeared at the end of January 2023.
-He presented the Serb Orthodox Church in a very negative light, prompting an investigation by the police of Republika Srpska for inciting ethnic hatred.
+The atmosphere became additionally heated when a video of the Imam of Prijedor (Republika Srpska) appeared at the end of January 2023.
+He presented the Serb Orthodox Church in a very negative light, prompting an investigation by the police of the Republika Srpska for inciting ethnic hatred.
 This incident, in turn, prompted Archbishop Hrizostom, the Serb Orthodox Church representative, to suspend his participation in the work of the Inter-Religious Council.
 Authorities could do much better by stressing the need for peace and calm on such occasions.

-Another example is the Chetnik gatherings in Višegrad, which occurred again on 6 January 2023, despite a December court verdict convicting this group of inciting ethnic hatred during their prior meetings there.
-This group, sentenced to 5 months of prison, was supported by a public rally in Trebinje in January.
-Instead of reconsidering behavior perceived as intimidating, they get encouragement to continue with the same practice.
+Another example is the Chetnik gatherings in Višegrad, which occurred again on 6 January 2023, despite a court verdict in December 2022 convicting this group of inciting ethnic hatred during their prior meetings there.
+The group, sentenced to five months of prison, was supported by a public rally in Trebinje in January.
+Instead of reconsidering behaviour perceived as intimidating, they received encouragement to continue with the same practice.